mozilla-conduit/conduit-docs/arcanist-user.rst

 those who do not frequently submit patches for review.

 This guide is a quick overview of how to submit, update, and apply patches with Arcanist.
+Note that we have written our own :doc:`guide
+</arcanist-windows>` for installing Arcanist on Windows 10.
+The
-The official Phabricator documentation also has an `Arcanist Quick Start guide
+official Phabricator documentation also has an `Arcanist Quick Start guide
 <https://phabricator.services.mozilla.com/book/phabricator/article/arcanist_quick_start/>`_,
 a larger `Arcanist User Guide
 <https://phabricator.services.mozilla.com/book/phabricator/article/arcanist/>`_,